usc-cloud/parallel-high-betweenness-centrality/QuickStart.md

 * Compile the program by running *make*.

 * Next, run *run-msl-bc.sh* script to run the algorithm on the sample dataset.
-This will first partition the graph into two partitions using Metis and then run the algorithm.
+This will first partition the graph into two partitions using Metis and then run the algorithm:

-	./run-msl-bc.sh
+    *./run-msl-bc.sh*

 Executing this script with run the algorithm on two MPI processors and output the highest 10 centrality vertices in the graph.